elliotkillick/elliotkillick.com/content/cves/_index.md

 **Once it's been patched, expect to see a blog post on the vulnerability and exploit.
 It will cover a lot of things such as why this vulnerability has existed for so long in such a common part of the code despite large efforts in fuzzing the Source Engine, previously unseen techniques I used which made exploit creation and hacking around with the Source Engine 1000x easier, touch on this bug's exploitability even under next-gen exploit mitigations (e.g. Intel CET and memory tagging), and more.**

 **Lastly, I'll talk about how I created my first RCE exploit from practically no prior binary exploitation experience and give some ideas on how you could easily do the same thing.
-Additionally, you will be able to find all the tools I created along the way to assist exploitation efforts and greatly increase debugging productivity open source on GitHub.**
+Additionally, all the tools I created along the way to assist exploitation efforts and greatly increase debugging productivity will be open sourced on GitHub.**

 [HackerOne Report](https://hackerone.com)